andershaig/steady-helm/README.md

 Developing
 ----------

+Current:
+- Run `gulp` in one terminal tab to start watching Sass
+- Run `live-server` in another to start watching files and live-reloading

+Future:
 - Run `firebase serve` using the Firebase CLI tool to launch a local server.
 - View the server at http://localhost:5000/
 - (To be filled out further)